Church of Santa Maria

 RELIGIOUS ROUTE

-The first historical mention of the parish of Santa Maria de Vidreres goes back to the 11th century.
-Some centuries later, in the 1358 document “Constitucions dels castells” (Constitutions of Castles), this parish is mentioned as among the possessions of the viscounts of Cabrera together with Sant Iscle Castle, a military structure that was part of the viscountcy and ruled the Vidreres district from the time of its construction in the 12th century.
-The patron saints of the village patrons, venerated in a side chapel of the parish temple, are Sant Iscle and Santa Victòria, as during the Middle Ages the relics of the saint had been held in the castle chapel.
-The present-day church of Santa Maria is the result of the extensive architectural reformation carried out at the end of the 18th century, in a baroque neoclassical style.
+The earliest historical mention of the parish of Santa Maria de Vidreres dates back to the 11th century.
+Several centuries later, in the 1358 document *Constitucions dels castells* (“Constitutions of the Castles”), the parish is listed among the possessions of the viscounts of Cabrera, together with Sant Iscle Castle.
+This military stronghold formed part of the Viscountcy and controlled the district of Vidreres from its construction in the 12th century.
+The patron saints of the town, Sant Iscle and Santa Victòria, are venerated in a side chapel of the parish church, as their relics were kept in the castle chapel during the Middle Ages.
+The present-day Church of Santa Maria is the result of extensive architectural renovation carried out at the end of the 18th century in a Baroque and Neoclassical style.